 much to qualify for sul housing.
-To hit the mis middle in San Francisc units would have to be able to households ma between 80% to 120% (median income, which family of four is betwe \$102,500 and \$153,700 d likely illion, s, loan ig it es, ce of proed to ı a br
+To hit the mis middle in San Francisc units would have to be able to households ma between 80% to 120% median income, which family of four is betwe \$102,500 and \$153,700

 Opponents to the up fear that it could lead placement.
-South San co Mayor Mark Addie developers could targ single-family rentals vide some of the city's affordable housing.
+South San co Mayor Mark Addie developers could targe single-family rentals vide some of the city's affordable housing.